rit-sse/governing-docs/constitution.md

 Code of Conduct
 ---------------
-As active members of the RIT community, advocates of software engineering, and future workers in the computing industry, the Society’s members are expected to demonstrate the highest levels of personal and professional conduct.
+As active members of the RIT community, advocates of software engineering, and future workers in the computing industry, the Society's members are expected to demonstrate the highest levels of personal and professional conduct.

 At the core of all efforts as Society members, we will: